-Special Characteristics of Simplified Corporations
+Special Characteristics of the Simplified Corporation

 Simplified corporations must have a minimum of two shareholders but, unlike in the LLC's, there is no maximum.
-The minimum capital required to form a Simplified Corporation, called the company's authorized capital, is three million DOP (about \$66,000 at the exchange rate current in December 2015), of which at least 10% (300,000 DOP or \$6,600) must be paid-in upon incorporation.
-Shares in a Simplified Corporation are negotiable, although restrictions may be established in its bylaws.
+The minimum capital required to form a Simplified Corporation, called the company's authorized capital, is three million DOP (about \$64,200 at the exchange rate current in December 2016), of which at least 10% (300,000 DOP or \$6,420) must be paid-in upon incorporation.
+Shares in a Simplified Corporation are negotiable, although restrictions may be established in the bylaws.